Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

-Breathe slowly while reveling in the stark beauty of early morning sun hitting the facade of a local harness shop, riveting scenes of draft horses and straw-hatted men at work in vast fields, the soft bustle of Amish women mixing jam in age-old kettles.
+Breathe slowly while reveling in the stark beauty of the early morning sun hitting the facade of a local harness shop, riveting scenes of draft horses and straw-hatted men at work in vast fields, and the soft bustle of Amish women mixing jam in age-old kettles.

 Put away your cell phones and cameras.
 (The Amish do not want to be photographed, so please respect their wishes).

-Be prepared to tuck in early for the night.
+And be prepared to tuck in early for the night.

 What began as an unprofitable rental business morphed into a tourist favorite when Marc and his wife, Nikki introduced guided tours.
 Now, Strasburg Scooters does not rent their vehicles – and only runs tours.
 It’s been a boon to business.

-Visitors love the highly interactive and educational excursions that make stops at Amish homes (sometimes to make Whoopie Pies or do other activities with the resident families), introduce outsiders to the PA Dutch way of life, and allow them to viscerally enjoy the beauty of the surroundings.
+Visitors love the highly interactive and educational excursions that make stops at Amish homes (sometimes to make Whoopie Pies or do other activities with the resident families), introduce outsiders to the Pennsylvania Dutch way of life, and allow them to viscerally enjoy the beauty of the surroundings.

 Misty-Creek-Goat-Dairy-Soaps-Leola-PA

-Misty Creek Goat Dairy, Leola
+SHOP: Misty Creek Goat Dairy (Leola)

-There’s a little shop at this goat dairy just a few minutes drive from the Inn at Leola Village where customers can help themselves to samples of cheese, scented soaps, or bottles of raw goat’s milk.
+There’s a little shop at the Misty Creek Goat Dairy, just a few minutes’ drive from the Inn at Leola Village, where customers can help themselves to samples of cheese, scented soaps, or bottles of raw goat’s milk.

 A handwritten sign asks customers to fill out what they purchased in a notebook and place their cash and make change in the drawer below.
 Open Dawn to dusk every day except Sunday.

 You can pet baby calves in their little pens, and either walk into the shop or get your ice-cream cone via drive thru service.
 Just be prepared to wait in line.
 This real back-country place has been “discovered.”
-Open Mon-Sat 8am-6pm, closed Sun.

-Riehl’s Quilts & Crafts, Leola
+SHOP: Riehl’s Quilts & Crafts (Leola)

 Millers-Organic-Farm-Cheese-Jars-Bird-in-Hand-PA

-Kauffman Handcrafted Clocks Ronks
+SHOP: Kauffman Handcrafted Clocks (Ronks)

 VISIT: Lil’ Country Store, Ronks